Cultural diversity in Puerto Rico

+History

 First settlers

 The first people from Europe to arrive in Puerto Rico were the Spanish Conquistadores.
 The island, called Borikén, at that time was inhabited by the Taíno Amerindians.
 Many Jews also known as "converso" came to Puerto Rico as members of the Spanish crews.
 The Jews who arrived and settled in Puerto Rico were referred to as "Crypto-Jews" or "secret Jews".
 When the Crypto Jews arrived on the island of Puerto Rico, they were hoping to avoid religious scrutiny, but the Inquisition followed the colonists.
 The Inquisition maintained "no rota" or religious court in Puerto Rico.
 However, heretics were written up and if necessary remanded to regional Inquisitional tribunals in Spain or elsewhere in the western hemisphere.
 As a result, many secret Jews settled the island's remote mountainous interior far from the concentrated centers of power in San Juan and lived quiet lives.
 They practiced crypto-Judaism, meaning that they secretly practiced Judaism while publicly professing to be Roman Catholic.

 Many Spaniards intermarried with Taínos women and much of the Taíno culture was mixed with that of the Spanish culture.
 Many Puerto Ricans today retain Taíno linguistic features, agricultural practices, food ways, medicine, fishing practices, technology, architecture, oral history, and religious views.
 Many Taíno traditions, customs, and practices have been continued.
-The Spaniards enslaved the Taínos (the native inhabitants of the island), and many of them died as a result of Spaniards' oppressive colonization efforts.
-This presented a problem for Spain's royal government, which relied on slavery to staff their mining and fort-building operations.
-Spain's "solution": import enslaved west-Africans.
-The slaves were baptized by the Catholic Church and assumed the surnames of their owners.

 By 1570, the gold mines were declared depleted of the precious metal.
 After gold mining came to an end on the island, the Spanish Crown bypassed Puerto Rico by moving the western shipping routes to the north.
 The island became primarily a garrison for those ships that would pass on their way to or from richer colonies.

-The Africans

-African free men accompanied the invading Spanish Conquistadors.
-The Spaniards enslaved the Taínos (the native inhabitants of the island), and many of them died as a result of Spaniards' oppressive colonization efforts.
-This presented a problem for Spain's royal government, which relied on slavery to staff their mining and fort-building operations.
-Spain's "solution": import enslaved west-Africans.
-As a result, the majority of the African peoples who arrived at Puerto Rico did so as a result of the slave trade from many different societies of the African continent.